Disaster Risk Reduction and Management Program Officer

-Disaster Risk Reduction and Management (DRRM) Program Officers experienced in emergency response are needed to work closely with the Municipal DRRM Officer and/or other staff to support the capacity of the LGU in the major areas of data management, planning, training, and coordination & networking.
+The Disaster Risk Reduction and Management (DRRM) Program Officer, experienced in emergency response, is needed to work closely with the Director of the Regional Center for Disaster Risk Reduction and Management & Climate Change Adaptation and other staff to support the capacity of CBSUA in the major areas of data management, planning, training, and coordination & networking.
 The volunteer will review related documentation and assist in the development of DRRM plans, maps, and information system (GIS)/ global positioning system (GPS) data.
-In due course, the volunteer will introduce activities highlighting the DRRM program of the LGU that will enhance the operations of the Municipal DRRM office/action center, and the PCRV will conduct consultation dialogues with key stakeholders in the community and assist in forging partnerships with prospective partners.
+The PCRV will also conduct consultation dialogues with key stakeholders in the community and assist in forging partnerships with prospective partners.
 It is also anticipated that the PCRV will develop workshop designs and training modules for DRRM trainings such as incident command systems, simulation exercises, disaster preparedness, etc. and eventually prepare informational education campaign materials.

-• Ability to live and work under challenging emotional and physical conditions
+• Demonstrated ability to live and work under challenging emotional and physical conditions;

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.